A copy of this document can also be found in PDF format.

 Many clients will not be initially willing to provide their own names or consent to be entered into HMIS until there have been multiple encounters.

-A naming convention must be use as a means of identifying the client's record in HMIS until a full name can be entered.
+A naming convention may be used as a means of identifying the client's record in HMIS until a full name can be entered.
 This convention replaces the client's actual name until the client provides it.

 When the client provides their full name, the client's current naming convention will become their alias.